 2. Developing Guillain-Barre Syndrome

-Although there haven’t been any subsequent links between GBS and the flu shot since then, the CDC estimates that 1-2 people out of every one million vaccinated could develop GBS.
+Although there haven’t been any subsequent links between GBS and the flu vaccine since then, the CDC estimates that 1 to 2 people out of every 1 million vaccinated could develop GBS, which is extremely rare.

 Where to Get a Flu Shot